Rites of Passage for a Model Railway - Introducing the Series, Themes and Aspects

 26. Non-locomotive Operations, Self-acting Inclines

-That should keep you busy until you're ready to get going.
+That' your lot, thanks for going through it with me.
+It should keep you busy until you're ready to get going.
 Inspired?
 That's the name of the game.
 We need some younger input in the hobby, Under-18 and women welcome (smaller fingers have their uses).

 What makes a railway interesting?
 The scenery around it is as worthy of attention as the track and train services.
 Why should a model railway be any different?
 The model railways we build are a slice of history and surroundings.
 "Creating the Scenic Landscape" gives you hints and ideas on re-creating that slice of history and geography.
 It helps us understand regional differences in architecture, geology, scenery and so forth.
 From the railway cutting to the viaduct we see the reason why the railway was built in that location, and what the geography imposed on the railway engineers who were charged with building within the limitations of their knowledge.
 Trevor Booth allows us an insight into the way he interprets the work of the railway engineer and the landscape artist.